 Welcome to the Computer Science Department home page.
 This site reviews useful information for those who will be taking courses in the computer science department of Galveston College, whether as majors or as students seeking to improve their computer skills by taking required or non-required courses.

 Computer Science is one of the STEM (Science, Technology, Engineering, and Math) areas that has applications in all fields.
 In the modern world, computer scientists are essential to every segment of society in the management of information.
-See the most recent college catalog for specific degree requirements and course descriptions.
+See the most recent degrees and programs for specific degree requirements and course descriptions.
 Additionally, online course options are available for local and distance learning students.

 If you are not majoring in computer science, you may be interested in taking Introduction to Computing (COSC 1301) as a basic computer literacy course to improve your computer skills and increase your knowledge of the newest technology.
 These skills will certainly help you to be more successful in your other coursework and future career.
 Many College degree plans suggest students take COSC 1301 Introduction to Computing to meet the computer literacy requirements.